philippmeisberger/gamewake/README.md

 Game Wake
 =========

-Game Wake is a cross platform alert clock application.
+Game Wake is a simple to configure virtual alarm clock application.
+It provides multiple types of alerts and features both a timer and counter mode.

 Installation for Linux
 ----------------------